PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: PB-SAC: A Practical Algorithm for PAC-Bayesian Reinforcement Learning

 \subsection{Posterior-Guided Exploration}

 During exploration, PB-SAC leverages the posterior distribution to implement uncertainty-driven exploration.
-Rather than standard $\epsilon$-greedy exploration, the algorithm samples policies from the posterior and selects actions that maximize Q-values under posterior uncertainty: ${\theta_{explore} \gets \arg \max_{\theta \sim \rho} Q(s, \pi_{\theta}(s))}$.
+Rather than standard $\epsilon$-greedy exploration, the algorithm samples policies from the posterior and selects actions that maximize Q-values under posterior uncertainty:

+such that $\mathfrak{T}$ is a set of policy parameter vectors drawn from $\rho$.
+Crucially, $\mathfrak{T}$ is a \emph{finite} sample: at each exploration step we draw $|\mathfrak{T}|$ candidate parameter vectors from $\rho$ and evaluate $Q(s,\pi_{\theta_i}(s))$ for each via a single forward pass through the frozen critic, then take the argmax.
+The optimisation is therefore $\mathcal{O}(|\mathfrak{T}|)$ critic evaluations---no continuous search over $\Theta$ is required, making PGE fully tractable.
+The posterior standard deviation $\sigma$ governs the diversity of candidates: a wider posterior encourages exploration of more distant parameter regions, while a narrow posterior concentrates candidates near the current mean, naturally interpolating between exploration and exploitation as training progresses.
 This posterior-guided exploration naturally balances exploitation of the mean policy (the current actor) when it yields the highest value, with exploration of alternative policies in regions of high posterior uncertainty where potentially superior policies may exist.
-This approach provides theoretical grounding for the exploration strategy through the PAC-Bayesian framework, ensuring that exploration is guided by uncertainty quantification rather than arbitrary randomness.
+This approach provides theoretical grounding for the exploration strategy through PAC-Bayesian computations, ensuring that exploration is guided by uncertainty quantification rather than arbitrary randomness.

-\subsection{Alternating Optimization via PAC-Bayes-$\kappa$}
+\subsection{Alternating Optimization via PAC-Bayes-$\lambda$}

-The core challenge in optimizing our PAC-Bayesian bound lies in its structure: while the KL divergence term $\mathrm{KL}(\rho\|\mu)$ is convex in its first argument (The posterior parameters), the square root composition in our bound is not guaranteed to be convex, potentially leading to optimization difficulties.
-To address this challenge, we leverage an intermediate step (\eqref{eq:pb-kappa}) in our proof detailed in Appendix~\ref{App:high_prob_bound}.
-This PAC-Bayes-$\kappa$ has a structure remarkably similar to the PAC-Bayes-$\lambda$ bound of \cite{thiemann17a}, derived from the classical PAC-Bayes-$kl$ bound for majority vote learning (see, \textit{e.g.}, \cite{Germain2015}, Corollary~21; \cite{Seeger2002, Langford05a}).
-Both approaches share the key insight of introducing an auxiliary trade-off parameter—$\lambda$ in their case, $\kappa$ in ours—that transforms non-convex objectives into quasi-convex relaxations amenable to stable alternating optimization.
+The core challenge in optimizing our PAC-Bayesian bound (Theorem~\ref{Th:PBRL}) lies in its structure: while the KL divergence term $\mathrm{KL}(\rho\|\mu)$ is convex in its first argument (the posterior parameters), the square root composition in the bound is not guaranteed to be convex, potentially leading to optimization difficulties.
+To address this challenge, we use variational approximation.
+By applying the identity $\sqrt{x} = \inf_{\lambda > 0} (\frac{x}{2\lambda} + \frac{\lambda}{2})$, we recover the convex objective $\mathcal{J}(\rho, \lambda)$ in \eqref{eq:pb-lambda-obj}.
+This objective has a structure remarkably similar to the PAC-Bayes-$\lambda$ bound of \citet{thiemann17a}, derived from the classical PAC-Bayes-kl bound for majority vote learning (see, e.g., \citet{Germain2015}, Corollary~21; \citet{Seeger2002, Langford05a}).
+Both approaches share the key insight of introducing an auxiliary trade-off parameter $\lambda$ that transforms non-convex objectives into quasi-convex relaxations amenable to stable alternating optimization.